harrisongoeldner/mac-setup/Developer.md

 If you ever have to containerize applications or test things out, I'd recommend the following two pieces of software:

 1. Docker
-2. Virtualbox
+2. VMware Fusion

+I used to recommend Virtualbox by Oracle for OS virtualization, however with the update to Big Sur I encountered a bunch of issues getting it installed.
+In addtion I found the software not optimized for mac and getting the Guest Additions setup was a pain.
+VMware has been in the hypervisor business for ages and VMware fusion is their specific Mac version of their VMware workstation.
+Not only does it run so much faster than Virtualbox, it is so much easier to setup.
+They do have a premium version of their software, but just of September 2020, they made the lower tier free for noncommercial use.

-Both of them are useful in their own way and I'd recommend reading their wikis to see if they'd be useful to you.
+Both of Docker and Vmware Fusion are useful in their own way and I'd recommend reading their wikis to see if they'd be useful to you.

 ### Installation